 There are plenty of options for where to stop and if you do decide to break up your trip into four days, you'll find plenty of places along the way to discover, stay in, and get the most out of.
 Below, you will find some of our recommended places to stay.

 Explore the vibrant metropolis life in St. Louis

 While on a road trip from Nashville to Yellowstone National Park, one of the best parks in the country, you'll drive through the city of St. Louis in Missouri, which sits conveniently about 4 hours and 30 minutes from Nashville.

-As the second-largest city in the state, St. Louis is known for many things, especially the Gateway Arch, a massive 630-feet structure that pays tribute to America's expansion in the Western world.
+As the second-largest city in the state, St. Louis is known for many things, especially the Gateway Arch, a massive 630-foot structure that pays tribute to America's expansion in the Western world.

 With so much to see and do, staying at the Angad Arts Hotel, located in the heart of the city, is an excellent idea.
 A truly unique 5-star hotel, the architecture and modern décor of the building as well as the artistic design of its luxurious rooms will leave you in awe.